 If your employer offers an HSA alongside your HDHP, you can enroll with them.
 During the enrollment process, you will choose how much you want to contribute monthly to your HSA for the year.
 The contributions will be deducted from each paycheck.
 You’ll also get instructions on how to use your new account.

 If your employer doesn’t offer an HSA, or you bought your health insurance plan on the private market, don't worry.
 You can open an HSA independent from your employer.
 If you choose to contribute pre-tax, you will have to coordinate with your HR team.

 There are a few different ways to contribute to your HSA.
-No matter which method you use, remember there are annual contribution limits.
-In 2020 that is $3,550 for an individual under 55.
+No matter which method you use, remember there are annual contribution limits, which are set by the IRS each year .

 If you’re 55 and older, you can also make a catch-up contribution.
-The IRS decides how much that additional amount can be, and in 2020 and 2021, it is $1,000.
+The IRS decides how much that additional amount can be, and as of 2022 it is $1,000.
 You can add a catch-up contribution to your regular contributions or make it a one-time thing.

 There are five different types of contributions that are important to know about:

 - Payroll Contributions: This is a convenient way to contribute, but it does require an employer-sponsored HSA.
 First, you set your annual contribution amount upon enrollment.
 Then the pre-tax funds are deducted from your paycheck via payroll and deposited into your HSA.

 - Individual Recurring Contribution: This method is an option for someone who does not have an HSA with an employer.
 In this case, your contributions are withdrawn from your bank account.
 Only your employer can deduct pre-tax money (via payroll), so these funds will be contributed post-tax.
 But because HSA contributions are considered to be pre-tax, whatever amount you contribute will be tax-deductible.
 So make sure you take note of that for your tax return.